CiscoDevNet/terraform-provider-intersight/website/docs/d/storage_net_app_lun_map.html.markdown

 layout: "intersight"
 page_title: "Intersight: intersight_storage_net_app_lun_map"
 description: |-
-        NetApp LUN mapping is the process of associating a LUN with an igroup.
-When a LUN is mapped to an igroup, initiators in the igroup are granted access to the LUN.
+        NetApp LUN mapping is the process of associating a LUN with an initiator group.
+When a LUN is mapped to an initiator group, initiators in the initiator group are granted access to the LUN.

 ---

 # Data Source: intersight_storage_net_app_lun_map
-NetApp LUN mapping is the process of associating a LUN with an igroup.
-When a LUN is mapped to an igroup, initiators in the igroup are granted access to the LUN.
+NetApp LUN mapping is the process of associating a LUN with an initiator group.
+When a LUN is mapped to an initiator group, initiators in the initiator group are granted access to the LUN.
 ## Argument Reference
 The results of this data source are stored in `results` property.
 All objects matching the filter criteria are fetched through pagination.